Frequently asked questions

 A road safety red light camera is activated when a vehicle crosses the stop line and enters the intersection after the light/arrow turns red.
 If a vehicle is already partially or wholly over the stop line and within the intersection when the light/arrow turns red, an infringement will not be issued.
 All images are verified before an infringement notice is issued.

-You may view the image at the Civic Compliance Victoria office.
+You may view the image at the Fines Victoria office.
 277 William Street, Melbourne.

 How does the National Measurement Act 1960 apply to speed cameras?